Energy in Serbia: Generation

-The main producer of electricity in Serbia is Elektroprivreda Srbije.
+The main producer and supplier of electricity in Serbia is state-owned Elektroprivreda Srbije (EPS).
 The company has an installed capacity of 7,662 MW and generates 38.9 TWh of electricity per year.
 Its installed capacity in lignite-fired thermal power plant is 4,390 MW, gas-fired and liquid fuel-fired combined heat and power plants is 336 MW, and hydropower plants is 2,936 MW.

 EPS is also the largest producer of lignite in Serbia operating in the Kolubara and Kostolac basins, producing around 37 million tonnes per year.
 Also, 85 MW is generated from wind power, mainly through facilities of MK Fintel Wind.